Michigan Credit Card Fraud Lawyers

 Depending on the situation, a purchase is sometimes not required for an action to be considered credit card fraud.
 A Michigan credit card fraud attorney can better determine the causes of any charges placed against you, and how to combat them.

-Michigan Credit Card Fraud Attorneys
+Penalties for Michigan Credit Card Fraud

 You are presumed innocent and the burden is upon the prosecutor to prove your guilt beyond a reasonable doubt – the highest legal standard under the law.
 We will hold the prosecutor to that high legal standard.
 We will commit the time and resources necessary to thoroughly examine your case for any potential defenses.
 With over 20 years of experience trying criminal cases, you can rest assured that if there is a weakness in the prosecutor’s case, Mr. Buehner will find it and use it to your advantage.

 What are some of the most common types of credit card fraud under Michigan law?